-Hamon, Valls in final two for leadership of France Socialist party
+Hamon, Valls compete to lead France's Socialist Party

 - Hamon and former French Prime Minister Manuel Valls will move to a runoff contest on January 29

-(CNN)The contest for the leadership of the Socialist Party will go to a run-off next week between former French Prime Minister Manuel Valls and former Education Minister Benoît Hamon.
+(CNN)The contest for the leadership of the Socialist Party will go to a run-off next week between former French Prime Minister Manuel Valls and former Education Minister Benoit Hamon.

 The winner faces a tough fight to keep the Socialist Party in power after steep declines in popularity for current leader President Francoise Hollande.